GerHobbelt/rapidcsv/doc/rapidcsv_Document.md

 Template Parameters:
 - `T` 'type' converted from, to string data, using conversion function.
 - `R` can be T or *`std::variant<T, std::string>`*. <br>
      On conversion success variant has the converted value, else the string value which caused failure during conversion.
 - `CONV_T2S` conversion function.

 **Parameters**
 - `pColumnIdx` zero-based column index.
 - `pColumn` *`vector<R>`* of column data (optional argument).
 By default, R is usually same type as T. <br>
-            Else if CONV_T2S is similar to function *`ConvertFromVal_gNaN<T>::ToStr`*, then *`R = std::variant<T, std::string>`*. <br>
+                    Else if *`CONV_T2S ≃ ConvertFromVal_gNaN<T>::ToStr`*, then *`R = std::variant<T, std::string>`*. <br>
                     On conversion success variant has the converted value, else the string value which caused failure during conversion.
 - `pColumnName` column label name (optional argument)

 ---